xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/normal-cards/mercedes-card/README.md

 ## Dwains-Dashboardv3-Blueprints for Mercedes Me
-## Card BLueprint for Dwains Dashboard v3
+## Card Blueprint for Dwains Dashboard v3
 ##### Created by Bourner
 ---